timiodubola/timiodubola/README.md

 - 🔭 I’m currently building and maintaining productivity tools and products.
 [PageGloss](https://github.com/Odubolaoluwatimilehin/PageGloss) and PageWatch(launching soon):fire:.
 - 👯 I’m looking to collaborate and work on open-source tools.
-- :grin: I love writing and creating tech content.
-Catch up with me at **"Tech and everything between"** in my weekly newsletter.
+- ✍️ I love writing and creating tech content.
+Catch up with me at **"Tech and everything between"** in my monthly newsletter.
 Subscribe [📫](https://buttondown.email/Itz_timilehin)
--  🤔 I consider myself a "tech-people" person because in as much I love working on the technical side of things (I.e writhing codes and building systems), I also enjoy communicating with people and building communities.
+- :grin: I consider myself a "tech-people" person because in as much I love working on the technical side of things (I.e writhing codes and building systems), I also enjoy communicating with people and building communities.
 - ⚡ Fun fact: ...aside from punching my keyboard, I love playing the game of chess and reading books to get knowledge on different facets of life .

 -----------------------------------